Categorical Data Analysis

 A plot of a variety of \(\chi^2\)-distributions is shown here:

 Two common \(\chi^2\) tests are the Pearson and Likelihood Ratio \(\chi^2\) tests.
-They compare the observed count of observations in each cell of a cross-tabulation table between two variables to their expected count if there was no relationship.
+They compare the observed count of observations in each cell of a cross-tabulation table to their expected count if there was no relationship.
 The expected cell count applies the overall distribution of one variable across all the levels of the other variable.
 For example, overall 59% of all homes are not bonus eligible.
 If that were to apply to every level of central air, then the 147 homes without central air would be expected to have 86.8 ( $ = 147 $ ) of them would be bonus eligible while 60.2 ( $ = 147 $ ) of them would not be bonus eligible.
 We actually observe 142 and 5 homes for each of these categories respectively.
 The further the observed data is from the expected data, the more evidence we have that there is a relationship between the two variables.

 The test statistic for the Pearson \(\chi^2\) test is the following: